 If everything sounds great but you don’t really have a clue on how to restart your brand, there are online tools that you can use to get the same professional result as if you were hiring a designer.
-Save time and money by using a logo generator, where you can choose from a ton of elegant, contemporary and professionally-made designs.
+Save time and money by using a logo generator, like the one at Placeit, where you can choose from a ton of elegant, contemporary and professionally-made designs.

 Long story short, these are the key elements to create a really good logo:

 - Readable.
 Choose a typeface that reads well.
 Avoid handwritten fonts or those who

 are extremely light because they may not print well.

 - Simple.
 Unless intricate design reflects something about your brand, choose simple

 - Unique.
 A logo says the very first thing about your brand, and you want to give a great first impression.
 Be unique and make your customers feel good about participating with your brand.